face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 #### 3. The API being down

-Web X is a recently setup project and it's uptime is not of a 100%.
+Web X is a recently setup project and it's uptime is not 100%.
 It could be down for repairing.

 For these reasons we recommend joining [the Discord server](https://discord.gg/cNwWvdWj42), where the development team keeps everyone updated on issues with the network.
 {% endhint %}